mattkenefick/apm/README.md

 ### Compiling / Assets

-Run `gulp` or `gulp watch` to compile Javascript required for the app.
+Run `gulp` or `gulp watch` within the `src` directory to compile Javascript required for the app.
 It is exported out to the `deployment` directory.

 ### Example Setup